QuarkNerd/blog/tmakarem/_posts/2016-05-16-Data-visualisation-and-Scale-Leveraging-the-macro-and-the-micro.md

 author: tmakarem
 title: "Data Visualisation and Scale: Leveraging the Macro and the Micro"
 layout: default_post
-summary: "This post explores the notion of scale in data visualisation."
+summary: "The size of things is relative to the scale that we set.
+This might sound like a trivial notion, but it is key to creating meaningful data visualisations."
 ---

 The size of things is relative to the scale that we set.
 This might sound like a trivial notion, but it is key to creating meaningful data visualisations.